renepacchaux/gudeeds-responsive-mobile-app/README.md

 **Devices**

-Our persona was built on a few back-and-forths we had about where we all coming from before we even lay out any assumptions on the table.
+Our persona was built on a few back-and-forths we had about our mindset.
+Where were we all coming from before we even list and describe any assumptions on the table?
 At this stage, it makes sense that we mention a scenario.
 A possible situation would be pulling out a phone rather than a laptop at a grocery store.
 Technically speaking, two foundational choices allow us to work with that.

 -   Webapp

     Our work can work for iOS devices, but up to a point.
-We focused on where our use looks use first when they get to our page.
-We also open up the door to future version that can be opened from a browser on a desktop.
+We focused on where our user looks first when they get to our page.
+We open the door to future versions that can be opened from a browser on a desktop.

 -   Mobile

     We put together visuals in a short amount of time.
-It makes sense that we would borrow from a design library.
-We expanded beyond just designing for Apple products.
-We knew our first stab at this design that we would be on phone-width, however.
+It makes sense.
+We would borrow from a design library.
+We expanded our minds beyond designing for iOS products.
+We knew our first stab at this design would be on a phone-width.
 The decision to use Figma's port of Material Design boxed us in minimally.
 It gave us time, however, to benefit us moving forward on designing.

     **\* Research
     \*\*** Other task apps

 Much work has been done for us already if we only look and see what is out there.
-To keep us from doing repetitive work, we looked at commonly used (but widley established) features that we would use as pieces of our puzzle in building the initial prototypes.
+To keep us from doing repetitive work, we looked at commonly used (but widely established) features that we would use as pieces of our puzzle in building the initial prototypes.

-**Common traits** We search for common places people go that are already available to perform similar services as the ones like we are looking at.
+**Common traits** We search for well-defined places on the internet where people go.
+What is already available to perform similar services like the ones like we are looking at?
 In these target roles there is at least someone picking up groceries for somebody else.

 -   Task Rabbit
 -   Amazon (Wholefoods)